 If you’re among the 2.7 million Australians living with asthma, you’ll be all too aware of the need to be proactive about your health.
 According to the 2021 Census, asthma is the third most common long-term health condition in Australia (behind mental health conditions and arthritis).
-Thankfully, health insurers do provide some tools to help you – or your child – live with this respiratory condition.
+So do you need health insurance for asthma?
+Here’s what health insurers cover to help you – or your child – live with this respiratory condition.

 In an emergency, such as a severe asthma attack or flare-up, you’ll always get free treatment in public hospitals under Medicare.
 But when it comes to non-emergency treatments for lung and respiratory conditions such as asthma, having Hospital Cover can make a big difference.
 Private Health Insurance means you can go to a private hospital quickly, choose your doctor and, if available, get your own room.